 Kevin Lavery – Community solar is hot, and more Americans are warming up to it.
 The Solar Energy Industries Association reports 25 states have at least one community solar project in operation.
 A dozen states have passed laws mandating its development.

 The Meridian Township board has something a bit brighter on its agenda.

-Michigan’s solar future is so bright that advocates say you might just have to wear shades.
+Colleen Otte – Michigan’s solar future is so bright that advocates say you might just have to wear shades.
 Assuming all goes as planned, Michigan may soon see a solar project nearly 50 times larger than its largest existing installation.
 The state’s biggest solar project now operating is a 1.1 megawatt generator owned by DTE Energy in Ann Arbor, said John Sarver, president of the Great Lakes Renewable Energy Association.
-“But there are much bigger projects planned, including 10 megawatts at Michigan State University and 20 megawatts with the Lansing Board of Water & Light,” Sarver said. (article from Great Lakes Echo)
+“But there are much bigger projects planned, including 10 megawatts at Michigan State University and 20 megawatts with the Lansing Board of Water & Light,” Sarver said.

-Globally, solar makes up only a miniscule portion of energy production, but that’s not dampening enthusiasm for solar on a local level, including in Lansing and East Lansing.
-It’s led to speculation that solar energy may be moving beyond growing pains. (article from WKAR)
+Mark Bashore – Globally, solar makes up only a miniscule portion of energy production, but that’s not dampening enthusiasm for solar on a local level, including in Lansing and East Lansing.
+It’s led to speculation that solar energy may be moving beyond growing pains.

 - Page 1 of 2